brandur/sorg/content/fragments/shopify-mruby.md

----
-title: "Shopify scripts, MRuby, and the $500,000 release"
-published_at: 2017-04-07T15:39:30Z
-location: San Francisco
++++
-hook: A good story about technological optimistic and languages that might be a little too permissive.
+hook = "A good story about technological optimistic and languages that might be a little too permissive." location = "San Francisco" published_at = 2017-04-07T15:39:30Z title = "Shopify scripts, MRuby, and the $500,000 release"
----
++++

 Here's a pretty good story about being a little too optimistic with technological implementation, and